Shayne Edge

-Randall Shayne Edge (born August 21, 1971) is an American former college and professional football player who was a punter in the National Football League (NFL) during the 1990s.
-Edge played college football for the University of Florida, and thereafter, he played professionally for the Pittsburgh Steelers of the NFL.
+Randall Shayne Edge (born August 21, 1971) is an American former professional football player who was a punter in the National Football League (NFL) during the 1990s.
+Edge played college football for the Florida Gators, and thereafter, he played in the NFL for the Pittsburgh Steelers.

-Early years
+Early life

 Edge was born in Georgia.
 He attended Columbia High School in Lake City, and played high school football for the Columbia Tigers.

 College career

-Edge accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1991 to 1994.
+Edge accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Gators teams from 1991 to 1994.
 In four seasons as the Gators' starting punter, he averaged 42.5 yards per kick, which remains the fifth-highest all-time career average by a Gators punter.
 Edge was recognized as a second-team All-Southeastern Conference (SEC) selection in 1993 and 1994, and was an honorable mention All-American in 1991, 1992, 1993 and 1994.
 During his time as a Gator, he was a member of the first three officially recognized SEC championship teams.
 He graduated from the University of Florida with a bachelor's degree in 2000.